markus13erger/MCSB/README.md

 3. Enrich data to RDF:
   - Run the "transformation" jupyter notebook to enrich the datasets to RDF files.
 After running the notebook all the datasets should be combined to one RDF file in the "data" folder called "MCSB".

-4. Run the application "application.py" with the following arguments:
+4a.
+Run the application "application.py" with the following arguments:
   - file (the filepath of the "MCSB" RDF file)
   - query (which query you want to use, either "song" or "time")
   - artist (for which artist you want to query)

  With the "-h" argument there are more details shown concerning the mandatory arguments.

+4b.
+Download GraphDB Free on https://www.ontotext.com/products/graphdb/graphdb-free/ and follow the installation steps until finished.
+When everything is finished the the "MCSB" RDF file can accessed and queried with GraphDB.